Mother in Law Plant ‘Sansevieria trifasciata’ Snake Plant

 Like other snake plants, these Sansevieria trifasciata mother-in-law tongue plants are known for their tall, upright leaves that grow in a rosette pattern.

-These thick and fleshy dark green leaves with variegated patterns of light gray-green.
+These thick and fleshy dark green leaves have variegated patterns of light gray-green.

 The leaves can grow up to 12 feet tall in their native habitat, but when grown indoors, they can grow as tall as 2 feet, adding a dramatic touch to any space.